aspose-cells/Aspose.Cells-Products/cells/en/cpp/conversion/xls-to-xlsb/_index.md

 ---
-title: Convert XLS to XLSB via C++
+title: Convert XLS to XLSB C++
-description: Convert XLS to XLSB online for free.
-Convert XLS to XLSB.
-Convert XLS to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLS Converter.
+Convert XLS to XLSB Online for Free.
+Convert XLS to XLSB in C++ code.
+Convert XLS to XLSB using C++.
 keywords: Convert XLS, XLS Converter, XLS to PDF, XLS to Word, XLS to PPT, XLS to Image
 ---